COMS-BC3997-SP23/website-AidanNEichman/README.md

 - Use the model to predict rest periods for players on a given schedule of opponents.

+Here is a sample schema:

+Data Collection:
+ - Gather data on NBA players and teams from publicly available sources such as NBA.com or other sports data APIs.
+ - Store the data in a database or CSV file for easy access.
+ - The data should include information on player statistics, games played, injury history, and rest schedules.
+ - Clean and pre-process the data to remove any missing values or outliers.
+Data Analysis:
+ - Analyze the data using Python libraries such as Pandas, Matplotlib, and Seaborn to understand the relationships between player statistics, rest schedules, and injury history.
+ - Identify any correlations or patterns in the data that may be useful in optimizing rest schedules for players.
+ - Visualize the data to gain insights into player performance and rest schedules.
+Machine Learning Model Development:
+ - Use the processed data to train a machine learning model in Python using libraries such as Scikit-learn or TensorFlow.
+ - The model should be a supervised learning model that predicts the optimal rest schedules for players based on their performance, injury history, and other factors.
+ - Evaluate the performance of the model using metrics such as accuracy, precision, recall, and F1 score.
+Model Deployment:
+ - Integrate the trained model into a C++ application to allow for real-time optimization of rest schedules for players.
+ - The C++ application should provide a user-friendly interface for inputting player data and receiving recommended rest schedules.
+ - The C++ application should also be able to communicate with the database or file storage to retrieve and update player data.
+Ongoing Maintenance:
+ - Continuously monitor the performance of the model and make updates as needed.
+ - Gather feedback from stakeholders, including coaches, trainers, and players, and incorporate their feedback into the model.
+ - Continuously update the database with new player and team data to keep the model up-to-date.

+This schema outlines the steps necessary to build a machine learning model that optimizes rest schedules for NBA players.
+With the right data and proper implementation, this model can help teams improve player performance, reduce injury risk, and maximize their overall success.

 # Expected Outcomes and Measurables:
 Because mindful rest schedules are a newer idea in basketball, there is not a lot of previously-recorded rest schedules through which I can see if my model is on the right track.
 However, there does exist some data within the past 5-6 years that can be used as a baseline comparison for the model.
 I am still figuring out how I can test the optimization aspect of the model (which will hoepfully come to me as I work through more strictly defining the model as a whole).
 Otherwise, I think that success would look like having a model that gather, interacts with, and utilizes all of the different categorical data in the game of basketball.